-On the 'Spa Status' Screen, press the 'Desired Temperature' (Set: °C) , then press the arrow up or arrow down to set temperature.
+On the 'Spa Status' Screen, navigate and select the 'Desired Temperature', press the arrow up or arrow down to set temperature.

 DUAL TEMPERATURE RANGES (HIGH VS. LOW)

 This system incorporates two temperature range settings with independent set temperatures.
 The specific range can be selected on the 'Settings' Screen and is visible on the Main Screen on the top of the display list.